11 Types of Basements & the Pros & Cons of Each

 Finished basement types are like another room in the house, whereas a full basement has a separate look, feel, and aesthetic from the rest of the house (like goofy basement ceiling paint colors), unless it’s been converted.
 People like to see what they can get away with in a non-finished but complete basement.

-Take any good serial-killer movie and cellars are a given.
+Take any good horror movie and cellars are a given.
 However, despite the seemingly bad rep, these types of fully underground basements are quite useful in storing food due to the year-round cool temperatures in the room.
+They're typically smaller than a basement and have no access to outside light.

 Therefore, they’re more common in rural areas, where there’s a lot of agricultural produce to store, and older houses built when the idea of refrigerators still hadn’t germinated in Mr. Wolf’s mind.